docdyhr/pigame/README.md

 - `bc` (for Bash implementation)
 - C compiler (gcc or clang, for C implementation)
 - Python 3.6+ (for Python implementation)

+- **isort is no longer used.
+Ruff now handles all import sorting and linting for Python.**

 ## Implementations